Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “Studies have indicated that in a typical day a woman will use significantly more words than her husband will use.
 He will be very matter of fact in stating the experiences of the day, or relating interactions with people he has met.
 She, on the other hand, will tend to go into much greater detail in reporting experiences or describing relationships…

-Many women find it therapeutic to talk —it is a way of relieving stress.
+Many women find it therapeutic to talk.
+It is a way of relieving stress.
 Men, on the other hand, often find that talking about an issue produces stress.”

 What’s going to happen when these two come together for the evening?
 Tension, not tenderness!